linolayani/linoleparquet.github.io/content/posts/2022/often-misunderstood-difference-between-entrypoint-and-cmd-in-docker/index.md

 lastmod: 2024-01-26T13:18:53-06:00
 tags: ["docker", "cmd", "entrypoint", "cloud"]

-summary: "The `ENTRYPOINT` instruction looks almost similar to the `CMD` instruction.
+summary: "The container's init process is defined by a ENTRYPOINT and a CMD instruction.

-Both of them help to define the command that will be executed at the start of the container.
+The `ENTRYPOINT` instruction looks almost similar to the `CMD` instruction.
+Both of them help to define the init process of the container.
 What is the difference between those two ?"

 cover: